apache/airflow/docs/howto/operator/neo4j.rst

 - cypher_query: String representing a valid cypher query. eg. "MATCH (n) RETURN (n)"
+  *OR*
+  filename containing a cypher query to be executed eg. "my_query.cypher
 - output_filename: String of filename to write the output to.
 - fail_on_no_results: Bool indicating if the task should fail if no results are returned
 - n4j_conn_id: String of the connection name